 We all know that website speed matters.
 No one likes a slow website.
-Even the most causal of all web users will prefer a faster websites over slower websites.
-It’s become so important that Google uses website loading speed as a ranking factor, so don’t hesitate!
+Even the most causal of all web users will prefer faster websites over slower websites.
+It’s become so important that Google uses the website loading speed as a ranking factor, so don’t hesitate!
 Get your website loading time as low as possible.

 Today I’m going to show you how to improve the speed of your WordPress website.
 You will also learn how to check the speed of your website along with tips on reading the test results.

 By following this information, you’ll learn how to keep your WordPress website fast!